-You will need baseline data, of course, to create the comparison point on quality, efficiency and patient satisfaction "before" the ACO took over so you can compare it to what happened "after."
+You will need baseline data, of course, to create comparison points on quality, efficiency and patient satisfaction "before" the ACO took over so you can compare it to what happened "after."
 Hopefully, some of this data also will be useful to determine local gaps in care to help you pinpoint initiatives to pursue.
 Broadly, the measures chosen will need to cover quality, efficiency and patient satisfaction.
-An ACO may choose to match clinical initiatives and metrics (e.g., prevention of readmissions for suicide attempts and the readmission rate for suicide attempts), but early metrics could be more general.
-The National Quality Forum, National Committee for Quality Assurance, and the metrics required for the CMS Medicare Shared Savings Program are recommended sources for nationally validated metrics.
+An ACO may choose to match clinical initiatives and metrics (e.g., decreasing Emergency Department utilization by measuring this for each physician and specialty), but early metrics could be more general.
+The National Quality Forum, National Committee for Quality Assurance and the metrics required for the CMS Medicare Shared Savings Program are recommended sources for nationally validated metrics.
+The AMA-convened Physician Consortium for Performance Improvement® and your own specialty society are other important sources of validated evidence based measures.
+Thinking of ACO common interests will be helpful in decisions about metrics for your specialty.
+For example, in addition to metrics specific to pulmonologists, think about those that also are important to the ACO (e.g., the MSSP quality measures, utilization or cost saving indicators) your hospital partner (Joint Commission measures) and payers.